 Seeking to provide a smooth transition for students when working in a hybrid situation to instil confidence and consistency with development and training?

-Key discussion points and instructional videos will provide guidance and support that will capture the following key elements – essential tools for dance teachers working across hybrid models and to support their students!
+Key discussion points and instructional videos will provide guidance and support capturing the following key elements – essential tools for dance teachers working across hybrid models keen to support their students!

 Graduating with a Bachelor of Arts (Distinction) from the Victorian College of the Arts School of Dance, majoring in both dance performance & movement education, she danced with City Contemporary Dance Company in Hong Kong before moving to New York in 1990.
 There she performed internationally with US artists and companies including Mikhail Baryshnikov’s White Oak Dance Project (working directly with choreographers Twyla Tharp, Merce Cunningham, Mark Morris and Tere O’Connor among others), Sara Rudner, Dennis O’Connor, Dana Reitz, and Molissa Fenley.